Dark Adventure: Gameplay

 Dark Adventure can be played by up to three players, with a different character assigned to each control panel.
 Each character starts the game with a different default weapon: Labryna (the leftmost player) wields a sword, Condor (the center player) uses a whip, and Zorlock (the rightmost player) carries a spear.
 The controls for each player consist of an eight-way joystick to move their character and three action buttons for jumping, attacking and throwing dynamite.
-The dynamite throw button only works when the player has acquired the required power-up.
-There's also a map button that can be used by any of the three players.
+The dynamite throw button only works when the player has obtained the required power-up.
+There is also a map button that can be used by any of the three players.
 When held, the map button will pause the game and display the location of keys and exits in places explored by the player, although this function is not available in every area.
-The objective of the game is to pick up the keys and unlock exits until the player has reached the lair of the final boss.
+The objective is to pick up the keys and unlock exits until the player has reached the lair of the final boss.
 There are a total of 40 areas to explore.
 Enemy creatures include minotaurs, skeleton warriors, swamp monsters, man-eating trees, giant spiders and rats.

 The game features both limited lives and a health gauge system.
-The player's health will gradually be drained as time goes by, even when the character is not sustaining any damage from enemies.
+The player's health will gradually drain as time goes by, even when the character is not sustaining any damage from enemies.
 The player must pick up soft drink cans to keep the health gauge filled and prevent the character from dying.
-If the player runs out of lives, the character will drop every key in his possession along with whatever weapon he was last carrying, allowing another player to pick it up.
+If the player runs out of lives, the character will drop every key in his possession along with the weapon he was last carrying, allowing another player to pick it up.
 Extra lives can be added to the player's stock by inserting more credit into the respective coin slot.

 In addition to the default weapons, the player can also pick up a flamethrower or a laser gun, allowing the character to attack enemies from a safer distance.
-Other power-ups include a crystal ball that enhances melee weapons, a necklace that increases the player's walking speed, a shield that reduces the amount of damage taken by enemy attacks, and a magic orb that destroys all on-screen enemies.
+Other power-ups include a crystal ball that enhances melee weapons, a necklace that increases the player's walking speed, a shield that reduces the amount of damage taken by attacks, and a magic orb that destroys all on-screen enemies.